magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ### The first unit test

-At the moment the `modern-cljs.shopping.validators` namespace contains only the `validate-shopping-form` function, which is then the one we're going to unit test.
+At the moment the `modern-cljs.shopping.validators` namespace contains only the `validate-shopping-form` function, which is the one we're going to unit test.

-Create the `validators_test.clj` file in the `test/clj/modern_cljs/shopping` directory.
-We could name this file as we want, but I prefer to adhere to some naming convention to simplifying the writing and the reading of the tests.
-When I write a file for testing a namespace (e.g. `validators`), I name it by appending `_test` (e.g. `validators_test.clj`) to the file name of the namespace to be tested (e.g. `validators.clj`).

 Following is the initial unit test code that mimics the short REPL testing session we did previously with the